jellyfin/jellyfin-meta/policies-and-procedures/jellyfin-constitution.md

 1. The Contributor Function Teams constitute the bulk of project members, and all new members in the Jellyfin Organization must be a member of at least one Function Team.
 A member may be a part of any number of Function Teams based on their skill-set and experience.

-2. Members of Function Teams are responsible for the review of code Pull Requests and maintenance of Issues within their designated subprojects.
+2. Members of Function Teams are responsible for the review of code Pull Requests and maintenance of Issues within their designated sub-projects.

 #### Procedure